.md

-The price of domain registration is 450 lei or US$39 (including VAT) per year.
+The price of domain registration is 450 Moldovan leu or US$39 (including VAT) per year.

 The TLD is currently administered by STISC (Service for Information Technology and Cyber Security); before being merged into STISC, the Moldovan state company MoldData had an exclusive agreement to administer and distribute domain names within the .MD domain.

 Second-level domain names

 The official regulations list a number of second-level domain names for official state and local government use, as well as a list of generic second-level domain names: